-Using Uber at Walt Disney World has by and large been a wonderful experience for us, so we thought we’d return to the popular topic with a new post that is all about Uber, rather than a cost-comparison to renting a car.
-If you want such a comparison, read our first post on the topic.
-(Short version: for most people, Uber will be cheaper than renting a car, but some people still might prefer the perceived freedom of their own car.)
+For most people, Uber or Lyft will be cheaper than renting a car, but some people still might prefer the perceived freedom of their own car.
 We also wanted to provide some new tips based on things we’ve learned with more recent experiences using Uber.

 Does that all sound pretty good?
 Well, it should, because it is.
-Uber has exploded in popularity in the last couple of years and has wrecked havoc for taxi companies that are rapidly losing business and are in danger of obsolescence in some areas.
-Taxi companies have fought bitter political and legal battles to keep Uber out of many areas, citing safety, the public good, and other nonsense.
-They can guise this however they want, but it boils down to one thing: money.
+Uber and Lyft have exploded in popularity, which has wrecked havoc for taxi companies that are rapidly losing business and are in danger of obsolescence in some areas.
+Taxi companies have fought bitter political and legal battles to keep Uber out of many areas, with the dispute boiling down to one thing: money.
 Taxi companies want to keep making money, and Uber makes that difficult for them.

 Finally, safety.
 None of the above would matter if Uber isn’t safe.
 Uber performs background checks on its drivers (as do taxi companies), but more important is the rating system in the app.
 If a driver’s score falls below 4.5/5, they run the risk of being dropped by Uber.
-That’s right, 4.5/.
-Here, a B+ would be failing.
-How many taxi drivers would you score as a B+?
-I’ve certainly had my share of Cs and Ds.
-(The flip side of this is that drivers also rate riders, so if you’re constantly an angry, drunken buffoon, you run the risk of not being picked up.)
+The flip side of this is that drivers also rate riders, so if you’re constantly an angry, drunken buffoon, you run the risk of not being picked up.